pybliometrics-dev/pybliometrics/docs/examples/ScopusSearch.rst

 .. code-block:: python

     >>> from pybliometrics.scopus import ScopusSearch
-    >>> s = ScopusSearch('FIRSTAUTH ( kitchin  j.r. )', refresh=True)
+    >>> s = ScopusSearch('FIRSTAUTH ( kitchin  j.r. )')

-Non-subscribers must instantiate the class with `cursor=False`.
+Non-subscribers must instantiate the class with `subscriber=False`.
 They may only get 5000 results per query, whereas this limit does not exist for subscribers.

 Users can recieve the number of results programmatically via `.get_results_size()`: